Extrusion Output and Haul-Off Speed: How Line Synchronization Controls Product Dimensions

 3. What Happens When Synchronization Is Lost

-Loss of synchronization shows up as a change in material per unit length — and the product geometry responds immediately.
+Loss of synchronization changes the material per unit length — and the product geometry responds immediately.

 extrusion overfeeding condition showing excess extruder output leading to increased wall thickness and unstable dimensions